rna0/RyujinxAVAUpdateDeck/README.md

+## This repo has been archived as the Avalonia finally merged into the Main version of ryujinx

 # RyujinxAVAUpdateDeck
 *This script is ment for the steam deck with emudeck installed though it may work without emudeck or on another linux build altogether.